naman280104/BTreeLocking/README.md

  -->

-# Database Query Benchmarking System
+# Exploring Locking Mechanisms in a B-Tree In-Memory Database

 ## Overview
 This project is designed to benchmark various database operations (INSERT, READ, UPDATE) using both row-level and cell-level locking mechanisms.
 It supports multi-threading, allowing the execution of queries concurrently to simulate different load scenarios and measure the performance of various query types under different thread configurations.